Prographers/Precomputed-Culling/README.md

  - Allow for baking transparent between 1 or 2 layers

 More dense areas should have a bigger priority than less dense areas.

+Please rate us at Asset Store 5 stars if you find this plugin usefull!